ratiw/vuetable-2-tutorial/doc/lesson-07.md

 # 7) Adding pagination

 So far, we have just only display the first page of data.
 In this lesson, we'll add table pagination to our Vuetable.

 ### Pagination components
-Vuetable already have two ready-to-use pagination components, `VuetablePagination` and `VuetablePaginationDropdown`.
+Vuetable already have two ready-to-use pagination components, [`VuetablePagination`](https://github.com/ratiw/vuetable-2/blob/master/src/components/VuetablePagination.vue) and [`VuetablePaginationDropdown`](https://github.com/ratiw/vuetable-2/blob/master/src/components/VuetablePaginationDropdown.vue).

 These two pagination components are only different in the appearance.
-Most of the functionality are the same because they both use `VuetablePaginationMixin` mixin, which provides pagination related functions.
+Most of the functionality are the same because they both use [`VuetablePaginationMixin`](https://github.com/ratiw/vuetable-2/blob/master/src/components/VuetablePaginationMixin.vue) mixin, which provides pagination related functions.

 That means you can also write your own pagination component with ease by just providing the template that uses available functions in the mixin.

-> In the [first version](https://github.com/ratiw/vue-table) of Vuetable, pagination is part of the Vuetable template, but this makes it hard to change the overall look of the Vuetable if you want to customize it.
+> In the [first version](https://github.com/ratiw/vue-table) of Vuetable, pagination is part of the Vuetable template.
+This makes it easy to begin with, but this makes it inflexible if you want to customize it.
+That's why the pagination component is not part of the Vuetable-2 by default.

 Now, let's put the pagination component in our MyVuetable template.

 ```vue
   // MyVuetable.vue

   <template>
     <vuetable ref="vuetable"
       api-url="http://vuetable.ratiw.net/api/users"